-5 The Russell 3000E Index includes approximately 4,000 of the largest U.S. equity securities.
+6 The Russell 3000E Index includes approximately 4,000 of the largest U.S. equity securities.

-6 The revised peer group is generally comprised of 14-24 companies that are selected using market cap, revenue (or assets for certain financial firms), GICS industry group, and company's selected peers' GICS industry group, with size constraints, via a process designed to select peers that are comparable to the subject company in terms of revenue/assets and industry, and also within a market cap bucket that is reflective of the company's.
+7 The revised peer group is generally comprised of 14-24 companies that are selected using market cap, revenue (or assets for certain financial firms), GICS industry group, and company's selected peers' GICS industry group, with size constraints, via a process designed to select peers that are comparable to the subject company in terms of revenue/assets and industry, and also within a market cap bucket that is reflective of the company's.
 For Oil, Gas & Consumable Fuels companies, market cap is the only size determinant.

-7 Only Russell 3000 Index companies are subject to the Absolute Alignment analysis.
+8 Only Russell 3000 Index companies are subject to the Absolute Alignment analysis.

-- > The ratio of performance- to time-based equity awards; - The overall ratio of performance-based compensation; - The completeness of disclosure and rigor of performance goals; - The company's peer group benchmarking practices; - Actual results of financial/operational metrics, such as growth in revenue, profit, cash flow, etc., both absolute and relative to peers; - > Special circumstances related to, for example, a new CEO in the prior FY or anomalous equity grant practices (e.g., bi-annual awards); - Realizable pays compared to grant pay; and - Any other factors deemed relevant.
+- > The company's peer group benchmarking practices; - Actual results of financial/operational metrics, such as growth in revenue, profit, cash flow, etc., both absolute and relative to peers; - Special circumstances related to, for example, a new CEO in the prior FY or anomalous equity grant practices (e.g., bi-annual awards); - Realizable pay compared to grant pay; and - Any other factors deemed relevant.